Publishers Debate Pricing, Marketing Models For Apps

 Simplifying buying process, marketing are keys to future success.

 Simplifying (and clarifying) the purchasing process—regardless of newsstand–and finding new ways to effectively market among the crush of new apps being launched is critical for publishers to succeed, according to speakers at MPA’s Digital E-Reading conference today.

 In a session called “Choosing the Right App Model for Your Band,” NYMag.com, Macworld, Consumer Reports and The Knot shared lessons from early attempts at creating paid apps.

 The typical approach across the industry right now is offering a paid iPad app for the magazine while developing free ancillary apps for that brand across multiple devices.

-Primary apps for Macworld include AppGems, which plucks appropriate magazine and Web content that work in a smartphone format.
-Macwold initially charged $2 for the app, which features content in small forms for phone access, which allowed the freedom needed to experiment with advertising.
+Primary apps for Macworld include AppGems, which plucks appropriate magazine and Web content that works in a smartphone format.
+Macwold initially charged $2 for the app, which features content in small forms for phone, which allowed freedom to experiment with advertising.